MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 };
 ```

-The `ARWorldMap` only contains non-visible world-tracking data and the `ARAnchor` objects, it does _not_ contain digital assets.
+The `ARWorldMap` only contains non-visible world-tracking data and the `[ARAnchor](https://developer.xamarin.com/api/type/ARKit.ARAnchor/)` objects, it does _not_ contain digital assets.
 To share geometry or imagery, you'll have to develop your own strategy appropriate to your use-case (perhaps by storing/transmitting only the location and orientation of the geometry and applying it to static `SCNGeometry` or perhaps by storing/transmitting completely serialized objects).
 The benefit of the `ARWorldMap` is that assets, once placed relative to a shared `ARAnchor`, will appear consistently between devices or sessions.

-### Universal Scene Description File Format
+### Universal Scene Description file format

 The final headline feature of ARKit 2 is Apple's adoption of Pixar's [Universal Scene Description](https://graphics.pixar.com/usd/docs/Introduction-to-USD.html) file format.
 This format replaces Collada's DAE format as the preferred format for sharing and storing ARKit assets.
 Support for visualizing assets is built into iOS 12 and Mojave.
 The USDZ file extension is an uncompressed and unencrypted zip archive containing USD files.
 Pixar [provides tools for working with USD files](https://graphics.pixar.com/usd/docs/USD-Toolset.html#USDToolset-usdedit) but there is not yet a lot of third-party support.

-## ARKit Programming Tips
+## ARKit programming tips

 ### Manual resource management

 In ARKit, it's crucial to manually manage resources.
 Not only does this allow high frame-rates, it actually is _necessary_ to avoid a confusing "screen freeze."
-The ARKit framework is lazy about supplying a new camera frame (`ARSession.CurrentFrame`).
-Until the current `ARFrame` has had `Dispose()` called on it, ARKit will not supply a new frame!
-This has the appearance of the video "freezing" even though the rest of the app is responsive.
+The ARKit framework is lazy about supplying a new camera frame (`[ARSession.CurrentFrame](https://developer.xamarin.com/api/property/ARKit.ARSession.CurrentFrame/)`).
+Until the current `[ARFrame](https://developer.xamarin.com/api/type/ARKit.ARFrame/)` has had `Dispose()` called on it, ARKit will not supply a new frame!
+This causes the video to "freeze" even though the rest of the app is responsive.
 The solution is to always access `ARSession.CurrentFrame` with a `using` block or manually call `Dispose()` on it.

-All objects derived from `NSObject` are `IDisposable` and `NSObject` implements the [Dispose pattern](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/dispose-pattern) so you should typically follow the "Implementing the Dispose pattern for a derived class" pattern discussed in [this article](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose).
+All objects derived from `NSObject` are `IDisposable` and `NSObject` implements the [Dispose pattern](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/dispose-pattern), so you should typically follow [this pattern for implementing `Dispose` on a derived class](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose).

 ### Manipulating transform matrices

 In any 3D application, you're going to be dealing with 4x4 transformation matrices that compactly describe how to move, rotate, and shear an object through 3D space.
-In SceneKit, these are `SCNMatrix4` objects.
+In SceneKit, these are `[SCNMatrix4](https://developer.xamarin.com/api/type/SceneKit.SCNMatrix4/)` objects.

-The `SCNNode.Transform` property returns the `SCNMatrix4` transform matrix for the `SCNNode` _as backed by_ the row-major `simdfloat4x4` type.
+The `[SCNNode.Transform](https://developer.xamarin.com/api/property/SceneKit.SCNNode.Transform/)` property returns the `SCNMatrix4` transform matrix for the `[SCNNode](https://developer.xamarin.com/api/type/SceneKit.SCNNode/)` _as backed by_ the row-major `simdfloat4x4` type.
 So, for instance:

 ```csharp
 var node = new SCNNode { Position = new SCNVector3(2, 3, 4) };